-This blog is about exposing the gap between what Intune shows as Last check-in (last sync) and what the device is actually capable of once the MDM certificate has expired.
+This blog exposes the gap between what Intune shows as Last check-in (last sync) and what the device is actually capable of once the MDM certificate has expired.

 Introduction